vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 CO2 + H2O + light → CH2O + O2 (14.1)

-Figure 14.1: Cartoon version of photosyn- thesis, providing a graphical representation of Eq.
+Figure 14.1: Cartoon version of photosynthesis, providing a graphical representation of Eq.
 14.1.
-Water, CO2, and sunlight are in- puts.
+Water, CO2, and sunlight are inputs.
 The leaf "exhales" oxygen and keeps sugar (only part of the final sugar molecule is pictured here).